 GA Payroll Deduction

 Graduate Assistants are eligible to use payroll deduction as a method of paying university charges not covered by their tuition waiver.
 There is no additional cost for participating in the payroll deduction plan.
-Instructions on how to enroll in GA Payroll Deduction are available through the Bursar at this page.
+Instructions on how to enroll in GA Payroll Deduction are available through the Office of the Bursar.
 The deadline to enroll in payroll deduction is the tenth day of the semester.
 Enrollment in a prior semester does not carry over to the next; the GA must enroll each semester.

 Health Insurance and Benefits

 The Human Resources website has an extensive compilation of information on graduate assistant medical and dental benefits and policies.
 New GAs will have access to Core-CT after the start date of their appointment to enroll in or waive insurance coverage.
 Human Resources will email all newly hired GAs with instructions on how to submit elections.
 New GAs must make a decision within 31 days of the appointment start date.
 Continuing GAs may make changes during the annual Grad Open Enrollment period.
 GAs should reach out to email@example.com with any questions.